souzamarlon/bootcamp-fastfeet/README.md

 # Go into the repository
 $ cd bootcamp-fastfeet

-# Install dependencies for the backend
+# Install dependencies for backend:
 $ cd backend
 $ yarn

+# Note:
-<h4>Note:</h4>It is necessary to create the database in postgres and then you can execute yarn sequelize db:migrate.
+# It is necessary to create the database in postgres and then you can execute yarn sequelize db:migrate.

-# Run migrations and the seed to your database
+# Run migrations and the seed to your database:
-# The command yarn sequelize db:seed:all is just necessary if you wanna create the admin user automatically.
 $ yarn sequelize db:migrate
 $ yarn sequelize db:seed:all

+# Note:
+# The command yarn sequelize db:seed:all is just necessary if you wanna create the admin user automatically.

 # Run the backend server
+# Development environmen:
-$ yarn dev -- Development environment.
+$ yarn dev

+# Production environment:
-$ OR yarn start -- Production environment.
+$ yarn start

+# Development environment:
-$ yarn queue -- Development environment.
+$ yarn queue

+# Production environment:
-$ OR yarn queueProd -- Production environment.
+$ yarn queueProd

-# Install dependencies for the frontend and run the server
+# Install dependencies for frontend and run the server:
 $ cd frontend
 $ yarn
 $ yarn start

-# Install dependencies for the mobile - Available just for Android because this app was just tested in Android smartphones.
+# Install dependencies for mobile - Available just for Android smartphones.
 $ cd mobile
 $ yarn

+# Note:
-It is necessary to change the IP in the api.js file to where you installed the back end.
+# It is necessary to change the IP address in the api.js file to IP address where you installed the back end.
-You can find the api.js file in src/services/api.js
+# You can find the api file in src/services/api.js

 # Run the app (Android)
 $ react-native run-android